tiacsys/bridle/doc/bridle/doc_build.rst

 Documentation structure
 ***********************

-All documentation build files are located in the ``doc/lpnb`` folder.
-The ``lpnb`` subfolder in that directory contains all .rst source files that are not directly related to a sample application or a library.
+All documentation build files are located in the ``doc/bridle`` folder.
+The ``bridle`` subfolder in that directory contains all .rst source files that are not directly related to a sample application or a library.
 Documentation for samples and libraries are provided in a ``README.rst`` or ``*.rst`` file in the same directory as the code.

 Building the documentation output requires building output for all documentation sets.
-Currently, there are two sets: lpnb, and zephyr.
-Since there are links from the lpnb documentation set into other documentation sets, the other documentation sets must be built first.
+Currently, there are two sets: bridle, and zephyr.
+Since there are links from the bridle documentation set into other documentation sets, the other documentation sets must be built first.

 Building documentation output